truenas/middleware/docs/userguide/zfsprimer.rst

 `forum post <https://forums.freenas.org/index.php?threads/some-insights-into-slog-zil-with-zfs-on-freenas.13633/>`_ and in this
 `blog post <http://nex7.blogspot.com/2013/04/zfs-intent-log.html>`_.
 A dedicated log device will have no effect on CIFS, AFP, or iSCSI as these protocols rarely use synchronous writes.
 When creating a dedicated log device, it is recommended to use a fast SSD with a supercapacitor or a bank of capacitors that can handle writing the contents of the SSD's RAM to the SSD.
-The :command:`zilstat` utility can be run from Shell to help determine if the system would benefit from a dedicated ZIL device.
+The :command:`zilstat` command line utility can be run to help determine if the system would benefit from a dedicated ZIL device.
 See
 `this website <http://www.richardelling.com/Home/scripts-and-programs-1/zilstat>`_
 for usage information.
 If you decide to create a dedicated log device to speed up NFS writes, the SSD can be half the size of system RAM as anything larger